pdf/zfs_exporter/README.md

 ```
 usage: zfs_exporter [<flags>]

 Flags:
-  -h, --help                 Show context-sensitive help (also try --help-long and --help-man).
+  -h, --[no-]help                Show context-sensitive help (also try --help-long and --help-man).
-      --collector.dataset-filesystem
+      --[no-]collector.dataset-filesystem
                                  Enable the dataset-filesystem collector (default: enabled)
       --properties.dataset-filesystem="available,logicalused,quota,referenced,used,usedbydataset,written"
                                  Properties to include for the dataset-filesystem collector, comma-separated.
-      --collector.dataset-snapshot
+      --[no-]collector.dataset-snapshot
                                  Enable the dataset-snapshot collector (default: disabled)
       --properties.dataset-snapshot="logicalused,referenced,used,written"
                                  Properties to include for the dataset-snapshot collector, comma-separated.
-      --collector.dataset-volume
+      --[no-]collector.dataset-volume
                                  Enable the dataset-volume collector (default: enabled)
       --properties.dataset-volume="available,logicalused,referenced,used,usedbydataset,volsize,written"
                                  Properties to include for the dataset-volume collector, comma-separated.
-      --collector.pool       Enable the pool collector (default: enabled)
+      --[no-]collector.pool      Enable the pool collector (default: enabled)
       --properties.pool="allocated,dedupratio,fragmentation,free,freeing,health,leaked,readonly,size"
                                  Properties to include for the pool collector, comma-separated.
-      --web.listen-address=":9134"
-                             Address on which to expose metrics and web interface.
       --web.telemetry-path="/metrics"
                                  Path under which to expose metrics.
-      --web.disable-exporter-metrics
+      --[no-]web.disable-exporter-metrics
                                  Exclude metrics about the exporter itself (promhttp_*, process_*, go_*).
       --deadline=8s              Maximum duration that a collection should run before returning cached data.
-Should
-                             be set to a value shorter than your scrape timeout duration.
-The current
+Should be set to a value shorter than your scrape timeout duration.
+The current collection run will continue and update the cache when
-                             collection run will continue and update the cache when complete (default: 8s)
+                                 complete (default: 8s)
       --pool=POOL ...
 Name of the pool(s) to collect, repeat for multiple pools (default: all pools).
       --exclude=EXCLUDE ...
-Exclude datasets/snapshots/volumes that match the provided regex (e.g.
-                             '^rpool/docker/'), may be specified multiple times.
+Exclude datasets/snapshots/volumes that match the provided regex (e.g. '^rpool/docker/'), may be specified multiple times.
+      --[no-]web.systemd-socket  Use systemd socket activation listeners instead of port listeners (Linux only).
+      --web.listen-address=:9134 ...
+                                 Addresses on which to expose metrics and web interface.
+Repeatable for multiple addresses.
+Examples: `:9100` or `[::1]:9100` for http, `vsock://:9100` for vsock
+      --web.config.file=""       Path to configuration file that can enable TLS or authentication.
+See: https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md
       --log.level=info           Only log messages with the given severity or above.
-One of: [debug, info, warn,
+One of: [debug, info, warn, error]
-                             error]
       --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json]
-      --version              Show application version.
+      --[no-]version             Show application version.
 ```

 Collectors that are enabled by default can be negated by prefixing the flag with `--no-*`, ie: